procaktomasz/Roller_blind_controller/README.md

 - Register the device in Home Assistant using the `esphome_name` defined in `roller_blind_controller.yaml` (change it if you prefer a different identifier).
 - Test opening, closing, and stopping the blind to confirm the calibration works as expected.
 - Adjust the motor speed as needed to match your project's requirements.

+## License
+- This project is released under the MIT License; see the `LICENSE` file for details.

 _This English translation was generated automatically._